Borye/Data-Science-Specialization/01-DataScienceToolbox/common-git-command.md

 You can add some change for committing files

      $ git commit -m "Add the message for changing"

+#Pull the changes to local computer#

+If there are some changes in github but not in local computer, you have to pull it before push.

+     $ git pull origin master

 #Push the changes to github#